iamYole/DIO-DevOps-Projects/Project 10 - 3 Tier Web Application using NFS Storage/README.md

 1. An AWS Account
 2. EC2 Instances
    a.
 Linux Red Hat for the Web Servers (3)
    b.
-Ubuntu Web Server for the Database (1)
+Ubuntu Linux for the Database (1)
    c.
-Linux Web Server for the NFS Storage (1)
+Linux Red Hat for the NFS Storage (1)
 3. GitHub account

 Let's start by configure the NFS Storage.

-### Part 1 - Creaing and configuring the NFS Storage
+### Part 1 - Creating and configuring the NFS Storage

 For this, we will be using a specific version of Red Hat Linux (RHEL-8.6.0_HVM-20220503-x86_64-2-Hourly2-GP2) The Image ID is **ami-035c5dc086849b5de**.